Skip to main content

 Can I use the API without the SDK?

 Yes.
 The SDKs are thin wrappers around standard JSON over HTTPS with bearer-token auth.
 Anything that can speak HTTP and HMAC-SHA256 can use the API directly.
-The SDKs exist for ergonomic typing and idempotency-key generation; they are convenient but not required.
-If you are working in a language we do not publish an SDK for (Go, Rust, Elixir, etc.), use the raw API.
+The SDKs exist for ergonomic typing, retries, and idempotency-key generation; they are convenient, not required.
+We ship clients for Node, Python, Ruby, Go, and JVM; in any other language, call the raw API.

 What happens if my webhook endpoint is down when an event fires?

-How do I prevent duplicate payment requests if my agent retries on network errors?
+How do I prevent duplicate payments if my agent retries on network errors?